What Does a Minimalist Home Look Like In Real Life?

 picture of very small kitchen stove, cabinets and counter

-We don’t miss the spaciousness, maintenance, or the expense of carrying a large home.
+We don’t miss the spaciousness, maintenance, or expense of carrying a large home.
 Our RV is paid for and I can clean it in under 20 minutes – 30 minutes if I really want to scrub.

 My two favorite spots are the kitchen and the spacious outdoor deck.
 As a baker and blogger, I can create amazing desserts in my tiny kitchen shown here, with the help of a combination convection microwave oven.